Anglo-Egyptian War: First attacks and arrival of anarchists

 The British Army launched a probing attack at Kafr El Dawwar in an attempt to see if it was possible to reach Cairo through Alexandria.
 Afterwards, they determined it would not be possible to reach Cairo from this direction as Egyptian defences were too strong.
 In August, a British army of over 40,000, commanded by Garnet Wolseley, invaded the Suez Canal Zone.
 He was authorised to destroy 'Urabi's forces and clear the country of all other rebels.

-The engineer troops had left England for Egypt in July and August 1882.
-The engineers included pontoon, railway and telegraph troops.